 How does Shockwave Therapy work?

-The latest Chattanooga RPW 2 Shockwave Therapy Machine is used at Innovation Physical Therapy Plus.
+Innovation Physical Therapy Plus uses the latest Chattanooga RPW 2 Shockwave Therapy Machine.
 In RPW 2, collisions of a launched projectile inside the applicator against the impact body (Transmitter) convert the kinetic energy into acoustic energy that produces pressure waves.
-The motion of the impact body is transferred to the tissue at the point of skin contact, which is the point of highest energy concentration.
+The motion of the impact body transfers to the tissue at the point of skin contact, which is the highest energy concentration.
 The pressure waves propagate divergently into the underlying tissue in the form of radial pulse waves.

 How is shockwave therapy applied?